-NCC Actions Performance Indicators, Targets and Starting Points Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy 13.10 Implement the NCC Climate Adaptation Plan, including addressing the highest risks and completing climate risk assessments for major projects.
-Indicator: % of short-term actions identified under the NCC Climate Adaptation Plan where progress has been made Target: 100% by 2027 Starting Point: 0 as of 2023 Indicator: % of applicable projects where a climate risk assessment was conducted before the design phase Target: 100% of applicable projects by 2025 Starting Point: 100% in 2023 In 2019, the NCC began a climate change adaptation project to study the impacts of climate change on the NCC and take action to limit them.
-In Phase 1 of this project, the NCC acquired and analyzed precise climate change projections for the region to determine expected changes in the region's future weather.
+NCC Actions Performance Indicators, Targets and Starting Point Contribution to the FSDS Goal and Canada's 2030 Agenda National Strategy 13.10 Implement the NCC Climate Adaptation Plan, including addressing the highest risks and completing climate risk assessments for major projects.
+Indicator: % of short-term actions identified under the NCC Climate Adaptation Plan where progress has been made Target: 100% by 2027 Starting Point: 0 as of 2023 Indicator: % of applicable projects where a climate risk assessment was conducted before the design phase Target: 100% of applicable projects by 2025 Starting Point: 100% as of 2023 In 2019, the NCC began a climate change adaptation project to study the impacts of climate change on the NCC and take action to limit them.
+In Phase 1 of this project, the NCC acquired and analyzed precise climate change projections for the region to determine expected changed in the region's future weather.
 In Phase 2, the NCC conducted a climate risk and vulnerability assessment and ranked the short- and long-term risks to NCC assets, operations and programs.
-In Phase 3, the NCC will develop a Climate Adaptation Plan with actions to manage the greatest climate risks and identify risks shared by the NCC, City of Ottawa and Ville de Gatineau.
+In Phase 3, the NCC will develop a 10-year Climate Adaptation Plan with actions to manage the greatest climate risks and identify risks shared by the NCC, City of Ottawa and Ville de Gatineau.
 This plan will be implemented beginning in 2024.
+However, a climate risk assessment tool for projects is already under development and will be completed in 2023.
 Currently, NCC projects include mitigation measures for climate risks on an ad-hoc basis.
 The NCC completed a climate risk assessment for the renovation of its new headquarters in 2023.
 Relevant targets or ambitions CIF Ambition: Canadians are well-equipped and resilient to face the effects of climate change.
 GIF Target 13.1: Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries.
 13.11 Develop and implement a plan to disclose NCC climate-related financial risks.
 Indicator: Number of recommendations completed as per the Task Force on Climate-related Financial Disclosures (TCFD) Target: 8 recommendations by 2025 (75% of the 11 recommendations as per the TCFD) Starting Point: 3 as of 2023, including the acquisition of climate projections for the National Capital Region, the completion of an overall Climate Vulnerability and Risk Assessment and the NCC's annual greenhouse gas inventory Under the Canadian Net-Zero Emissions Accountability Act , the NCC is required to disclose its climate-related financial risks and take actions to reduce them.
 Through its climate adaptation and mitigation plans, the NCC is already implementing some of the recommendations of the Task Force on Climate Related Financial Disclosures and already communicates some of its climate actions through its Sustainable Development Strategy annual report.
-Over the coming year, the NCC will draft a plan to further address these recommendations.
+Over the coming year, will draft a plan to further address these recommendations.